switchupcb/srt3/srt/tools/README.rst

 - *deduplicate* removes subtitles with duplicate content.
 If you have subtitles which mistakenly repeat the same content in different subs at roughly the same time, you can run this tool to remove them.
-- *fixed-timeshift* does fixed time correction.
+- *fixed_timeshift* does fixed time correction.
 For example, if you have a movie that is consistently out of sync by two seconds, you can run this tool to shift the entire subtitle two seconds ahead or behind.
-- *linear-timeshift* does linear time correction.
+- *linear_timeshift* does linear time correction.
 If you have a movie that runs slower or faster than the subtitle that you have, it will repeatedly lose sync.
 This tool can apply linear time corrections to all subtitles in the SRT, resyncing it with the video.
-- *lines-matching* takes a function and removes lines that don't return true when passed to it.
-For example, you can keep only lines that contain Chinese by installing the hanzidentifier_ package, and running ``srt lines-matching -m hanzidentifier -f hanzidentifier.has_chinese < input``.
+- *lines_matching* takes a function and removes lines that don't return true when passed to it.
+For example, you can keep only lines that contain Chinese by installing the hanzidentifier_ package, and running ``srt lines_matching -m hanzidentifier -f hanzidentifier.has_chinese < input``.
 - *mux* can mux_ multiple subtitles together into one.
 For example, if you have a Chinese subtitle and an English subtitle, and you want to have one